 Even if you have no “real” marketing budget, the time you spend utilizing free marketing avenues still costs something.
 It is time you are taking away from enhancing your products or providing your services.

 The fact is, getting your message out there requires a budget.
 The saying, “You have to spend money to make money” is popular for a reason, and it’s absolutely true when creating a marketing plan!

 The general rule of thumb is this: your strategic marketing budget should equal at least 5% of your revenue.

 If that number feels high, consider this survey on strategic marketing spending from McKinsey, the American Marketing Association and Duke University that says the industry average is 8.3%.

 Once you have a budget on paper, the fun begins.
 When it comes to your marketing plan, there are seemingly endless ways to spend your time and money:

 - Search Engine Marketing

 - Social Media Marketing

 - Inbound Marketing

-Figuring out where to put your money will hinge on your KPIs (Key Performance Indicators).
+Figuring out where to put the money set aside for executing your marketing strategy, will hinge on your KPIs (Key Performance Indicators).